Saturday, October 30, 2010

 Zoom (please scroll down)

-The costume was that métro diggers who won major strikes in 1901 often wore.
-The apaches appropriated it for its prestige and by evoking strikers, to show that they did not work.
+The costume was that often worn by métro diggers from the region of Limousin, who won major strikes in 1901.
+The apaches appropriated it for its prestige and because evoking strikers showed that they did not work.

-Revolt: The cité becomes a bastion (in May 1934), announcing the turbulence that leads to the victory of the Socialist Popular Front:*
+Revolt: The cité becomes a bastion of resistance to the government (in May 1934).
+That was the start of the turbulence that leads to the victory of the Socialist Popular Front* (1936-1939).

 When a Communist deputy from the 13th urges workers to vote, he is assaulted and arrested.
 Residents build barricades at both entrances to the cité and light fires in front of them (surely remembering La Commune), throw everything the can get their hands on at the police (as in the early 1830's and 1848), and push them back twice